-- Country of origin

-- Producer's name
+- Country of origin - Producer's name

-- Name of the slaughterhouse

-- Date of slaughter

-- Importer's name and address

-- Name of the entity that supervised the slaughtering process according to Islamic rules.

-- Type of meat and percentage of fat content (fat content of red meat for processing must be no more than 20 percent):

-- Percentage fat content is only required on the carton label and may be added by the importer after arrival in Egypt, but before release by Egyptian authorities.

-- Percentage fat content labeling is not required for offal.
+- Name of the slaughterhouse - Date of slaughter - Importer's name and address - Name of the entity that supervised the slaughtering process according to Islamic rules. - Type of meat and percentage of fat content (fat content of red meat for processing must be no more than 20 percent): - Percentage fat content is only required on the carton label and may be added by the importer after arrival in Egypt, but before release by Egyptian authorities. - o Percentage fat content labeling is not required for offal.

+Halal Labeling:

-Halal Labeling: Halal certified products must be labeled with a statement indicating that the product has been slaughtered in accordance to Islamic principles.
-The exporter must obtain a halal certificate or "Certificate of Islamic Slaughter" from a member of an Islamic center or Islamic organization, certifying that the animals were slaughtered according to Islamic religious requirements.
+On December 1, 2021, Egypt published a WTO technical barrier to trade (TBT) notification to notify the expansion of products requiring halal certificates.
+The products notified included milk and dairy products, along with meat, poultry, and their products.
+Egypt still has not issued any official standard, technical regulation, or requirements on guidance with this new requirement.
+Accordingly, there is no clear guidance or any decision regarding the labelling of the current or newly added products.
+Halal-certified products must be labeled with a statement indicating that the product has been slaughtered in accordance with Islamic principles.
+The exporter must obtain a halal certificate or "Certificate of Islamic Slaughter" from IS EG Halal, which is the sole entity the government recognizes for certifying that the animals were slaughtered according to Islamic religious requirements.
 This certificate must accompany all shipments of products labeled "halal."
 On May 1, 2019, Egypt determined to restrict halal certification authority in the United States to a sole certifier - IS EG Halal (Edgewater, New Jersey).
-Since then, it has removed the requirement of having Egyptian embassy endorsement of Certificates of Islamic Slaughter issued in the United States (see GAIN-EGYPT (EG-2019-3057) - Update - New Halal Procedures May Affect Trade and Increase Prices).
+Since then, it has removed the requirement of having Egyptian embassy endorsement of Certificates of Islamic Slaughter issued in the United States. (see GAIN-EGYPT (EG-2019-3057) - Update - New Halal Procedures May Affect Trade and Increase Prices).